 Electroless Nickel Immersion Gold (ENIG) consists of two layers of metallic coating:

-- The Nickel is the actual barrier between the board itself and the copper and also allows for soldering to take place
+- The Nickel is the actual barrier between the board itself and the copper and allows for soldering.

 - The gold which protects the nickel when it comes to storing it.